Food marketing: Ethics of sponsorship strategies

-With regards to marketing according to Liaw and Tam in 2015, ethics deals with moral principles behind the operation of marketing.
+With regard to marketing according to Liaw and Tam in 2015, ethics deals with the moral principles behind the operation of marketing.
 The main ethical issue surrounding sponsorship being utilised as a form of marketing communication by food companies is the sponsorship of sport from perceived unhealthy food and beverage companies, such as McDonald's and Coca-Cola's sponsorship of the Olympics.
 Although different in many ways, similarities have been drawn between the marketing practices of tobacco companies and the food industry.
-At major sporting events, customers are exposed to a multitude of food-related sponsorship, with sponsorship associated with products classed as unhealthy twice as common as those classed as healthy (32.7% versus 15.5%).
-Sponsorships of sport from food or beverage companies that are perceived as unhealthy pose great health concern, often being cited as a contributing factor leading to an energy-dense and nutrient poor diet.
+At major sporting events, customers are exposed to a multitude of food-related sponsorships, with sponsorship associated with products classed as unhealthy twice as common as those classed as healthy (32.7% versus 15.5%).
+Sponsorships of sport from food or beverage companies that are perceived as unhealthy pose great health concern, often being cited as a contributing factor leading to an energy-dense and nutrient-poor diet.

 Other ethical concerns with sponsorship being used as a marketing tactic by food companies include; the specific targeting of youths, sponsorship from alcohol brands and the misconceptions created through sponsorships by energy drink brands such as Red Bull.